Inflectra/spira-documentation/docs/Email-Integration/Using-the-Email-Integration-Service-with-SpiraTeam.md

 - Ensure the following settings are applied:

     - **Reply-To E-mail Address**: This must be set to the exact email address that the Email Integration Service is monitoring (e.g., incident.logger@mycompany.com).
 If this is left blank or set to a "no-reply" address, user replies will never reach the inbound service.
-    - **Send Email Importer Separator?**: This setting is off by default and must be enabled.
-This matters because this option makes possible to replying to emails.
-At the same time, if enabled Spira adds a specific separator line to the bottom of each email.
-The Email Importer uses this line to cut off the previous email chain, ensuring that only the new reply text is added as a comment.
+    - **Send Email Importer Separator?**: This makes possible to reply to emails by making Spira add a separator line at the bottom of each email.
+It is then used to ensure only new reply is added.
+The setting is off by default and must be enabled.

 ## Feature 1: Adding Comments & Attachments via Email Reply